 Prodigy has also built out tools like virtual manipulatives, which teachers can use to walk students through solving certain problems.
-It has a fantastic assessment feature as well, which allows teachers to customize content and align the game with what they are teaching in class.
+It has a fantastic assessment feature as well, which allows teachers to customize the content and align the game with what they are teaching in class.
 Assignment questions are integrated right into the game so students have no idea they are working on an “assignment”!

-The program was designed to be user friendly and make teaching math easier, and learning foundational math skills more enjoyable for students.
+The program was designed to be user-friendly and make teaching math easier and learning foundational math skills more enjoyable for students.